-But if, like most people, you’re uncomfortable about discussing with others the parts of your personal profile where there is ‘room-for-improvement’, try this…
+But if, like most people, you’re uncomfortable about talking to others about your own weaknesses, try this…

 Consider your daily stressors.
 What causes you unrest during your normal routine?
 In fact, why not get a sheet of paper and make a list of them right now?

 It’s likely that each of these stressors involve a third party.
 It’s caused by a customer.
 Or your boss.
 Or the local council.
 Or your supplier.
 Or your neighbour.
 Or your mother-in-law, etc. You get the idea.

 But stop and think for a moment - how much control do you have in each of these situations?
 What choices are you making in each one?